Why Using the Correct Verb Tense is Important

-The present perfect tense (or simply “perfect tense”) is used in research paper to refer to events or actions that have taken place at some unidentified time in the past or have started but are still ongoing or only recently completed.
+The present perfect tense (or simply “perfect tense”) is used in research papers to refer to events or actions that have taken place at some unidentified time in the past or have started but are still ongoing or only recently completed.
 It often establishes a general background in the Introduction section, adding a backdrop on which you can explain the motivations for and purpose of your study.

 Note that it is the least frequently used tense in most research papers and should not be over-employed–focus more on detailed actions by using the simple past.

 Example: “Many studies have focused on glucagon as an important regulating hormone.”

 Example: “Until recently, researchers have analyzed this kind of data using Chi-Square Statistics.”

 Example: “Efforts have been made to understand more about this process.” (passive)

 It bears repeating that the “best” tense to use is the one that is recommended (or demanded) by whichever formatting manual you are using.
 However, there is a high degree of continuity between the common styles, and the following rules for usage in each section will likely apply to your research paper no matter where it will be published.

 In general, use the simple past for the abstract of your manuscript; for a concise introductory sentence, use the present perfect.
 To establish a need for your study—–for instance, by explaining the current circumstances of the world or the specific area in which you are working—–you can also use the present tense.